antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 ## For users (Diabetes Mellitus patient or not)
 In this section, you are assumed to be a user of this tool for the very first time.

+1) First: upload your .csv file
+2) An analysis of the uploaded file is done.
+There are tu options:
+    a) The amount of data you uploaded is enough

 ### How can I use this tool?